 One-off payment - your customer pays once.
 Perfect for standalone products such as courses or books.

 Subscription - your customer automatically pays a fixed amount per month, quarter or year.
-Use this for memberships or other services where you want recurring revenue.
+Use this for memberships or other services where you want recurring income.

 Instalment payment - your customer pays the total amount in multiple instalments.
-This works well for more expensive products or programs where you want to lower the purchase barrier.
+This works well for more expensive products or programmes where you want to lower the purchase barrier.

 How do you use a product?

-A product is used at various points in your funnel.
+You use a product in various places throughout your funnel.
 Depending on how and when you offer it, it plays a different role:

-Main product - the product linked to your checkout.
+Main product - the product linked on your checkout page.
 This is what your customer sees and buys.

-Order bump - an extra, accessible product that you can add to your checkout.
-Your customer sees it just before checking out and can add it to their order with one click.
-Think of a template, an extra module, or an ebook that complements the main product well.
+Order bump - an additional, low-barrier product you add to your checkout.
+Your customer sees it just before checking out and can add it to their order with a single click.
+Think of a template, an extra module, or an e-book that ties in well with the main product.

-Upsell - a product that you offer after payment.
-Your customer has just checked out and sees an offer for a follow-up product or upgrade.
-Because the customer is already in "buying mode," the chance of an additional purchase is high.
+Upsell - a product you offer after payment.
+Your customer has just completed their purchase and sees an offer for a follow-up product or upgrade.
+Because the customer is already in "buying mindset," the chance of an additional purchase is high.

 A practical example

-Imagine: you are selling an online social media course for β¬197.
+Imagine you are selling an online social media course for £197.
 That is your main product.
-On the checkout, you add a content calendar template as an order bump for β¬17; something small that fits well.
+On the checkout, you add a content calendar template as an order bump for £17; something small that complements it well.

-After your customer has paid, you offer your complete marketing program via an upsell for β¬497.
-This way, you have built a funnel with three products that significantly increases the average order value.
+After your customer has paid, you offer your complete marketing programme via an upsell for £497.
+With just three products, you have built a funnel that significantly increases the average order value.

 What is the difference with a checkout?

-The product is what you sell, the checkout is how you're selling it.
-The checkout is the page your customer sees with your branding, texts and order form.
-The product in the background ensures that the price is correct and the payment proceeds smoothly.
+The product is what you sell, the checkout is how you sell it.
+The checkout page is what your customer sees, complete with your branding, images, texts and the order form.
+The product in the background ensures the price is correct and the payment processes properly.

 Now that you know what a product is and how it works, you can get started.

-In the article below, you can read step-by-step how to create a product in Plug&Payπ.
+The article below walks you through how to create a product in Plug&Pay step by step👇.